chrismazi/realinnoweb/SUPABASE_SETUP.md

 ---

-**🎉 Congratulations!** You now have a professional, production-ready Supabase backend powering your WellVest authentication system!
+**🎉 Congratulations!** You now have a professional, production-ready Supabase backend powering your RealWorks authentication system!

 The mock API has been completely replaced with real database operations, and your users' data is now secure, scalable, and backed by PostgreSQL.